rilstrats/legal-plotter/README.md

 * Add `AcCoreMgd.dll`, `AcDbMgd.dll`, and `AcMgd.dll` as references
   * Default location is `C:\Autodesk\ObjectARX_for_AutoCAD_2022_Win_64bit_dlm\inc\`
   * Set Copy Local to False for the three references you added
-* Run the program by pressing start

 ### Testing Local Builds

+* Press start in Visual Studio to compile and start AutoCAD
 * Once AutoCAD is open, type `NETLOAD` and press enter
 * Select `LegalPlotter.dll`
   * Default location is `Repository/LegalPlotter/Debug/LegalPlotter.dll`
 * Type `LEGALPLOTTER` and press enter
 * Fill out the form, press submit, and watch the magic happen